WaliaRohan/RRR_FK/README.md

 - 👀 I’m interested in Robotics, 8-bit video game development and cars!
 - 🌱 I’m currently learning AI and motion planning.
 - 💞️ I’m looking to collaborate on open source projects built using C++, ROS and python.
-- 📫 Reach me at rwalia@wpi.edu
+- 📫 Reach me at walia.rohan@gmail.com

 <!---
 WaliaRohan/WaliaRohan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.